 Far below them, closer to the centre of the explosion, a demonic creature hung off one of the broken spiralling rooftops by its tails.
 Sensing their gaze, it tilted its head up towards them, revealing its hauntingly empty features and spread its jaws wide.

 Dreading the worst, Erza shared a look with the former Wizard Saint, a fleeting sense of understanding passing between them.

-His back was to her, his stance rigid as he gripped his fists tightly.
+His back was to her, his stance rigid as he gripped his fists tight.
 A faint sheen of gold shrouded his person.
-As Jellal turned his head slightly, Erza could see a twinge of a smile peeking over his shoulders.
+As Jellal turned his head, Erza could see a twinge of a smile peeking over his shoulders.

 Erza was already on the move.

 The last part was barely audible, but she heard it all the same.
 Firming her resolve, she refused to look back, unshed tears welling at the corner of her eyes.
 Still, she felt her heart flutter at his words.
 Even if he had lost his memories, the boy that she had once known—the boy who had meant so much to her back at the tower—was still in there.

 Erza Scarlet swore she would come back for him.

 "Did you get through to them, Hibiki?"
 Lucy asked, worried.